-Private Vehicles • Smoking prohibited in a motor vehicle with children under the age of 19 present Provision for municipalities • Section 3 of the Smoke-free Places Act stipulates that where a provision of an act, regulation or bylaw conflicts with this Act, the more stringent restriction will prevail.
-Summary Legislation is strong, setting a Canadian precedent by prohibiting smoking on hospital property and at outdoor construction sites.
-Legislation for outdoor protection is weak and could be strengthened by uniformly prohibiting smoking on patios (regardless of time), and creating at least a 7 m smoke-free buffer zone around patios and doorways, operable windows and air intakes of all workplaces and public places.
-Making playgrounds and recreational fields smoke-free would also strengthen outdoor protection, especially for children.
+Private Vehicles school or kindergarten Smoking and vaping prohibited on construction sites Smoking prohibited in a motor vehicle with children under the age of 19 present Provision for municipalities • Section 3 of the Smoke-free Places Act stipulates that where a provision of an act, regulation or bylaw conflicts with this Act, the more stringent restriction will prevail.
+Summary Legislation is strong, setting a Canadian precedent by prohibiting smoking and vaping on hospital property and at outdoor construction sites.
+Legislation for outdoor protection is weak and could be strengthened by uniformly prohibiting smoking and vaping on patios (regardless of time), and creating at least a 7 m smoke-free/vape-free buffer zone around patios and doorways, operable windows and air intakes of all workplaces and public places.
+Making playgrounds and recreational fields smoke-free/vape-free would also strengthen outdoor protection, especially for children.